willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 **TRAN**: Transient response.
 Find the time response, plot voltage or current vs. time.

-<i class="fa fa-download"></i> Download: Saves the TRAN or AC data as a .csv file (comma-separated variables) called data.csv in your Downloads folder.
+<i class="fas fa-download fa-lg"></i> Download: Saves the TRAN or AC data as a .csv file (comma-separated variables) called data.csv in your Downloads folder.
 This type of file can be opened in Excel or MatLab.

 ## Device models